Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Datasets

-\textbf{Induced versus perceived} Emotion labels in the datasets can represent perceived or induced emotion.
-Perceived emotions are emotions that listeners consciously recognize while listening to the music.
-Induced emotions, on the other hand, are emotions that listeners experience as a result of listening to the music, but are not necessarily consciously recognized.
 Most of the datasets in Table~\ref{tab:datasets} use perceived emotion labels, which are easier to annotate.
 For induced emotion labels, researchers have used psycho-physiological measurements ranging from electromyogram (EMG), volume pulse (BVP), electrocardiograms (ECG), skin conductance, respiration rate, heart rate, to electroencephalograms (EEG).
 There have been many studies in psychology that use such biosensors to explore how music can influence our emotions \cite{trochidis2013psychophysiological, salimpoor2011anatomically, jaimovich2013emotion, mcfarland1985relationship, kim2008emotion}.
 Since these studies include medical data, the datasets are not often public.
 However, there are a few datasets with music and its induced emotions.
 Firstly the DEAP dataset \cite{koelstra2011deap} includes EEG, facial video recordings, as well as peripheral physiological signals that were recorded while they watched music videos.
 In addition, they collected perceived emotion ratings in terms of arousal, valence, like/dislike, dominance and familiarity.
 Second, the HKU956 dataset \cite{hu2022detecting} records five kinds of physiological signals (i.e., heart rate, electrodermal activity, blood volume pulse, inter-beat interval, and skin temperature) of participants as they listen to music, along with reported emotions in the arousal and valence dimensions.
+Third, the Music-Mouv' dataset \cite{doumbia2023characterizing} investigates the impact of emotional context induced by music on gait initiation, focusing on anticipatory postural adjustments crucial for the elderly and individuals with Parkinson's disease.
+It includes subjective emotional responses, physiological data from wristbands, and biomechanical data from shoe insoles equipped with sensors collected during and after music listening.
 Finally, SiTunes \cite{grigorev2024situnes} includes physiological signals (i.e., heart rate, activity intensity, activity step, and activity type) measured both before and after music listening, alongside environmental data (i.e., time of day, weather information, and location) recorded during users' daily lives.
 The MER models that can predict \textit{induced} emotions have various medical applications, such as curating playlists to guide patients to different emotional states \cite{agres2021music}.
 An interesting study by \cite{song2016perceived} concludes that music tends to induce the emotion that is perceived, enabling researchers to use perceived emotion datasets for developing emotion-inducing models.